miikama/home-server/README.md

 On Raspberry pi 3 ssh is disabled by default.
 Go to Settings-> Raspberry Pi Configuration -> Interfaces -> enable ssh.
 Restrict the access to the device to only local network by adding a tcp.

-In a file /etc/hosts.deny, add line ´´´shell ALL : ALL´´´ To deny all incoming connections.
+In a file /etc/hosts.deny, add line ```shell ALL : ALL``` To deny all incoming connections.

-In file /etc/hosts.allow, add line  ´´´shell sshd : 192.168.0. ´´´ to add an exception and allow ssh connections from local subnet.
+In file /etc/hosts.allow, add line  ```shell sshd : 192.168.0.``` to add an exception and allow ssh connections from local subnet.

 ### parts